 What is Collateralization?

-The term “collateralization” originates from the word “collateral,” which refers to the security offered by the borrower against a loan in the banking industry.
-Thus, “collateralization” denotes the mechanism of using valuable assets to secure a loan.
 In case of a loan default by a borrower, the lender may confiscate the assets and sell them off to repay the loan entirely or at least cover the loss.
 Collateral-backed loans provide a sufficient level of assurance to the lenders against default risk while it helps the borrowers get loans at competitive interest rates despite poor credit histories.
 As a result, collateralized loans are usually available at a substantially lower interest rate than unsecured loans.

-How does Collateralization work?
+How Does Collateralization Work?

 Examples of Collateralization